deanwampler/spark-scala-tutorial/README.markdown

 You can exit the Scala REPL now.
 Type `:quit` or use `^d` (control-d).

 If you ran this example locally using the Activator/SBT `console`, you can exit that application using `exit` or `^d`.
-Do this if you want to continue using the Activator UI.
+Do this if you want to continue using the Activator Web UI.
 Restart it as described previously.
+However, note that we'll need to use the console again for a few examples.

 ## WordCount2